rummelsworth/morrowind-stuff/README.md

 - Race
   - **Breton**
     - For the Resist Magicka 50.
-Essential to the laziness of the build.
+With early/mid-game retrieval of the CotSH, this is essential to the laziness of the build.
 - Starsign
   - **The Lady**
     - Endurance is great for maxing HP, and the Personality will help you spend